Menta (footballer)

 Clementino Fonseca de Aguiar Júnior (born 10 July 1971), better known as Menta, is a Brazilian former professional footballer who played as a centre-back, and a manager who currents works at São Paulo FC youth sectors.

-Player career
+Playing career

 Reserve defender for the 1991 and 1992 teams, he had little prominence as a player at São Paulo.
 He also played for Araçatuba, Figueirense, Juventus, CSA and Taboão da Serra.

 Managerial career

 Menta coached practically all youth categories of São Paulo FC more than once.
 He is currently one of coordinators at CFA Cotia.